DebiasedDTA: A Framework for Improving the Generalizability of Drug-Target Affinity Prediction Models: Results

 \subsection{DebiasedDTA Enhances Learning from Proteins}

 The experiments show that DebiasedDTA can improve DTA prediction models with different biomolecule representations on similar and distant test sets.
-In this section, we investigate how DebiasedDTA affects the relationship between inputs and model predictions.
-The setup of BoW-DTA and BPE-DTA is arbitrarily selected and re-trained on an arbitrary setup of BDB dataset.
-The contribution of each input feature (biomolecule words) to the warm test set predictions is examined via Gradient-weighted Class Activation Mapping GradCAM \citep{gradcam}.
-Given a protein-chemical pair and the model prediction, GradCAM outputs an ``attention coefficient" that quantifies the contribution of each input feature to the prediction.
-We run Grad-CAM on debiased and non-debiased BPE-DTA models and acquire attention coefficients of biomolecule words for warm test set predictions.
+Here, we investigate how DebiasedDTA affects the relationship between inputs and model predictions.
+The setup of ID-DTA and DeepDTA is arbitrarily selected and re-trained on an arbitrary setup of BDB dataset.
+The contribution of each DeepDTA feature (biomolecule characters) to the warm test set predictions is examined via Gradient-weighted Class Activation Mapping GradCAM \citep{gradcam}.
+Given a protein-chemical pair and the model prediction, GradCAM outputs an "attention coefficient" that quantifies the contribution of each input feature to the prediction.
+We run GradCAM on debiased and non-debiased DeepDTA models and acquire attention coefficients of each feature for warm test set predictions.

-We compare the maximum attention coefficients of protein and chemical words for each test set interaction, since inadequate learning from proteins is a known challenge for DTA prediction models to generalize to novel biomolecules \citep{wallach2018most, chen2019hidden, sieg2019need, scantlebury2020data}.
-The comparison shows for non-debiased BPE-DTA that in 85\% of the predictions, the most attended feature is a chemical word, while for the debiased BPE-DTA the same statistic is computed as 78\%.
-This finding indicates that DebiasedDTA pushes models to attribute more importance to protein words and is a step towards learning more from the proteins to achieve generalizability.
-We also visualize the maximum attention coefficient distributions of protein and chemical words in both models within the supplementary material to illustrate the effect.
+We compare the average attention coefficients of protein and chemical characters for each test set interaction since inadequate learning from proteins is a known challenge for having generalizable DTA models \citep{wallach2018most,chen2019hidden,sieg2019need,scantlebury2020data}.
+The comparison shows for non-debiased DeepDTA that in 65\% of the predictions, the most attended feature is a chemical character, while for the debiased DeepDTA the same statistic is computed as 56\%.
+This finding indicates that DebiasedDTA pushes models to attribute more importance to protein characters and is a step towards learning more from the proteins to achieve generalizability.